dzackgarza/Arizona-Winter-School-2019/Typeset/Day 1/Notes 1 Lurie.md

-Motivation: think about classifying quadratic forms
+Motivation: think about classifying quadratic forms, we'd like to know when two are equal -- i.e., when one can be obtained from the other by a linear change of variables.

+Examples:
+1. $x^2+y^2$
+2. $x^2-y^2$
+3. $-x^2-y^2$